 The DTaP/Tdap vaccines also are safe.
 Babies require three doses; young children require two boosters.
 Adults require a Td booster every ten years to protect against tetanus.
 The vaccine is 95-100 percent effective for ten years.
 For pertussis, it is recommended that everyone age 19 or older should receive one pertussis booster (Tdap dose) in place of their 10-year tetanus dose.

 If you were born in the early 1970s, you might consider having your titers drawn to check your immunity levels.
 Some doses of the MMR vaccine from that era were found to be ineffective.
 You may need an MMR booster.

-If you do not have immunization records or lab confirmation of prior infection, you should have your titers checked, specifically a serum IgG level for measles, mumps and rubella, says Dr. Jason Bowling, Hospital Epidemiologist for University Health System.
+If you don’t have immunization records or lab confirmation of prior infection, you should have your titers checked, specifically a serum IgG level for measles, mumps and rubella, says Dr. Jason Bowling.

 Minors who want to be vaccinated without parental permission should refer to the laws of their state.
 Some states permit a minor to be vaccinated with the permission of an adult who is a family member, but not a parent.
 The Texas Medical Association explains the requirements in Texas.

 Well-child checkups and immunizations are available for University Health System patients.
 We’re currently focusing on vaccines for children 18 months old and younger as well as those required for four year olds.
 After you call your child’s pediatrician for an appointment, a nurse will call back with appointment instructions to go to the University Family Health Center – North where COVID-19 screening questions will be asked before you and your child go into the clinic.